Paul Vallas gets help in Chicago mayoral bid from ex-officer in Laquan McDonald scandal

 Then in 2015, city officials released the dashcam video that disproved the initial narrative put forth by police that McDonald was acting erratically and had lunged at officers with the knife.

-The inspector general’s office later found glaring problems indicative of a large-scale coverup.
-The watchdog recommended 11 police officials — but not Hagen — be fired for making false statements and four more should face discipline for violating department policies.
+The inspector general’s office later found glaring problems indicative of a large-scale cover-up.
+The watchdog recommended 11 police officials — but not Hagen — be fired for making false statements and that four more face discipline for violating department policies.

 Hagen was not singled out for punishment by the inspector general.
 But he was named in the settlement with McDonald’s family and in another case against the city stemming from the police shooting.